aarontimko/alexis-project/README.md

 ### Rule Storage

+In alignment with our decision to not implement a message queue [see API Access](#api-access), we wanted to avoid using a database unless absolutely necessary.
-Currently the rules are stored on disk, which is admittedly lazy, but it accomplishes the goal of storing rules.
+Therefore, currently the Classifier rules are stored on disk, which admittedly is not robust, but it accomplishes the goal of simple rule storage.

-As a guiding directive, we wanted to focus on making rules powerful and flexible so that it keeps rule storage to a minimum.
+Also, as a guiding directive we wanted to focus on making rules powerful and flexible so that it keeps rule storage to a minimum.

 For instance, when we realized we accidentally limited the scope of a rule to only one pipeline stage, we refactored the Classifier code so that a single rule for the 'Duplicator' application could accomplish the same autoremediation task across Day, Sprint, and Prod.